-Unfortunately, there are no guarantees that a QuickBooks ProAdvisor will be able to help you with your problem.
-However, there are a few things that you can do prior to hiring them that will at least give you enough information so that you can make an informed decision.
+Unfortunately, there are no guarantees that a QuickBooks ProAdvisor will help you with your problem.
+However, there is usually a large enough pool of ProAdvisors that gives you a good chance of finding one that specializes in the area of your need.
+When searching for a ProAdvisor, there are 3 things you can do to help you make an informed decision.

-- About – In this section, you will see the ProAdvisor’s name, credentials (i.e. CPA, MBA, etc.), the number of years of experience that the ProAdvisor has, and information regarding the types of services that they provide.
+- About – In this section, you will see the ProAdvisor’s name, credentials (i.e. CPA, MBA, etc.), experience, and information regarding the types of services that they provide.

-- Customer Reviews – Directly below my profile picture, you can see my average rating and the total number of customer reviews that I have (38).
-If you click on the reviews tab, you can see what my customers are saying about me.
+- Customer Reviews – Directly below the profile picture, you can see average ratings and the total number of customer reviews.
+If you click on the reviews tab, you can see what customers are saying about the ProAdvisor.

 2. Chat with the ProAdvisor

-When I was running my consulting business full-time, I typically would not charge for this initial consultation with the understanding that it would be a virtual meeting via Skype or another tool that allowed the use of a webcam.
+When I was running my consulting business full-time, I typically would not charge for this initial consultation and host the meeting on Skype.
 Before scheduling the call, I would ask the client to complete a questionnaire ahead of time.
-This would provide me with information about their business needs such as whether or not they had employees or needed the ability to print checks.
+This would provide me with information about their business needs, such as whether or not they have employees or need the ability to print checks.

-By having the questionnaire completed ahead of time, we could spend most of the time getting to know each other which is very important since you will most likely decide whether or not you will hire them based on that one conversation.
+By having the questionnaire completed ahead of time, we could spend most of the time getting to know each other.
 After this initial consultation, if you feel like this person might be a good fit for your business, then you should ask them to provide you with a written estimate for the services that you require.